Netflix/vmaf/resource/doc/models.md

 To disable enhancement gain, use the versions of the model files ending with `neg`.

 More details on the reasoning behind NEG have been shared in [this tech memo](https://docs.google.com/document/d/1dJczEhXO0MZjBSNyKmd3ARiCTdFVMNPBykH4_HMPoyY/edit#heading=h.oaikhnw46pw5).

+## What are the Differences between Individual Models?

+There are no material differences comparing 0.6.2 and 0.6.3 to 0.6.1.

+0.6.2 and 0.6.3 were retrained later on the same dataset with the same hyperparameters, but based on the elementary features that have been slightly improved.

+The models 0.6.2 and 0.6.3 also come with a way to compute the prediction confidence interval based on bootstrapping.